 - Preferred Provider Organization (PPO).
 PPO plans charge different rates for doctors, providers, and hospitals depending on whether they’re in-network.
 You’ll pay more for out-of-network services.

 - Private Fee-for-Service (PFFS).
 PFFS plans allow you to receive services from any provider as long as they accept the payment terms and conditions of your PFFS plan.

-- Special Needs Plans (SNP).
+- Special Needs Plans (SNPs).
 SNPs are offered to certain groups of people who require long-term medical care for chronic conditions.

-- Medicare Medical Savings Account (MSA).
+- Medicare savings account (MSA).
 MSA plans combine a high deductible health plan with a medical savings account where Medicare deposits money to be used for medical-related services.

-Medicare Advantage plans offer both hospital and medical insurance coverage.
-In addition, they may also cover prescription drugs, dental, vision, and hearing.
-Depending on the type of plan you choose, you may be covered for:
+Medicare Advantage plans offer both hospital and medical insurance coverage and additional coverage.
+Depending on the type of plan you choose, you also may be covered for:

 - Prescription drug coverage.
-This isn’t usually offered under Original Medicare.
-Almost all Medicare Advantage plans offer prescription drug coverage.
+While this isn’t usually offered under original Medicare, almost all Medicare Advantage plans offer prescription drug coverage.

 - Dental, vision, and hearing.
-This includes non-medically necessary coverage, which isn’t offered under Original Medicare.
-Most Medicare Advantage plans differ in coverage of these options.
+This includes non-medically necessary coverage, which isn’t offered under original Medicare.
+Most Medicare Advantage plans differ in the amount of coverage for these options.